-Pertussis, also known as whooping cough, is a contagious infectious disease caused by a bacterium called bordetella pertussis.
+Pertussis, also known as whooping cough, is a highly contagious respiratory disease caused by the bacteria Bordetella pertussis.

 How is it spread?

 Pertussis spreads from person to person through respiratory droplets.
 A person infected with pertussis usually spreads the disease to another person by coughing or sneezing or when spending a lot of time near others with shared breathing space.
 Infected people are most contagious up to about 2 weeks after the cough begins.
 Antibiotics may shorten the amount of time someone is contagious.

 Many babies who get pertussis are infected by older siblings, parents, or caregivers who might not even know they have the disease.

 Early symptoms.
 The disease usually starts with cold-like symptoms and maybe a mild cough or fever.
 In babies, the cough can be minimal or not even there.
 Babies may have a symptom known as apnea (a pause in breathing).
 Early symptoms can last for 1 to 2 weeks.

 Later-stage symptoms.
 As the disease progresses beyond the 1 to 2 weeks, the traditional symptoms of pertussis may appear and include:

 - Paroxysms (fits) of many, rapid coughs followed by a high-pitched "whoop" sound

 - Vomiting (throwing up) during or after coughing fits